aldryn/aldryn-docs/docs/tutorial/commandline/working-on-backend.rst

 change these settings later.

 First though, select *Package information* from the menu; this lists some files ready to be downloaded into the new Addon for packaging purposes.
-You will need to use these shortly.
+You will need to use them shortly.

 ****************************************